 Francesca Royster is Professor in the Department of English in DePaul University's College of Liberal Arts and Social Sciences.
 She is the author of Becoming Cleopatra: The Shifting Image of an Icon and Sounding Like a No-No: Queer Sounds and Outrageous Acts in the Post-Soul Era.
 She has also published numerous book chapters and scholarly essays in Biography, Journal of Popular Music Studies, Shakespeare Quarterly, Shakespeare Studies, Text and Performance Studies, Performance Research International, and Women in Performance.
 Her creative nonfiction has appeared in The Los Angeles Review of Books, Chicago Literati, and Slag Glass City.

-Tuition for the Writing & Publishing Summer Academy is $785.00.
+Tuition for the Writing and Publishing Academy is $750.00.
 This fee includes all instruction, supplies, lunch and snacks, as well as a copy of the bound anthology of student work created by the Academy that will be mailed to each student later in the summer.
 Participants are responsible for the logistics and cost of their own transportation.
 No overnight accommodations are provided.